electricallen/nextcloud-ansible/README.md

     - Set up routing for your domain.
 I used an A+ record with wildcard (*) for hostname

-4. Configure your settings in defaults/main.yml
+4. Configure your settings in `defaults/main.yml` within the directory with this README.md
 5. Ensure ssh keys are set up between ansible control and target nodes

     5.1 Run these commands from anisble control node